 In 1912, they acquired an additional 30 acres located a few miles south of Castle Hayne proper.
 When Van Nes married, Tinga moved to a boarding house in the area.
 He rode his bicycle to his land everyday and cleared his property with a mule and dynamite.
 In 1913, the Tinga Nursery and Truck Farm was started.
 Eelco married in 1917 and built his home on the nursery.
 That home, the original barn, wash house, tenant room, and bulb barn are still in use on the nursery.

-In the 100 years of operation, the Nursery has grown from the first phones to high speed internet connections, from hand watering to computerized irrigation systems, from B&B plants to #10 vegetable cans collected from local restaurants to plastic container grown plants; from mules to tractors, pickup trucks to delivery vans, and from cold frames to heated greenhouses.
+In over 100 years of operation, the Nursery has grown from the first phones to high speed internet connections, from hand watering to computerized irrigation systems, from B&B plants to #10 vegetable cans collected from local restaurants to plastic container grown plants; from mules to tractors, pickup trucks to delivery vans, and from cold frames to heated greenhouses.
 The Tingas look forward to more new developments as they grow into the future.